reasonml/reasonml.github.io/docs/fast-pipe.md

 validateAge(getAge(parseData(person)))
 ```

 This is slightly hard to read, since you need to read the code from the innermost part, to the outer parts.
-Use fast pipe to streamline it
+Use Pipe First to streamline it

 ```reason
 person